-You better get familiarized with those lonely poles by the sidewalk with an unobserved, little black sign.
+You better get familiarized with those lonely poles by the sidewalk with an unobserved, little black or yellow sign.
 Those are the most common bus stops, although others will offer you a shaded sitting area.
 In any case, you want the bus driver to find you standing by the bus stop if ever you want it to stop by!
 We recommend you to ask a local where is the closest bus stop towards your destination.
 Some of them are no longer signalized and it is only people from the area who know where to wait for the bus.

 There are two main stations in Port Louis, the Capital City: La Gare du Nord delivering buses to the North and the East of the island, and la Gare Victoria sending buses to the South and West.

 Visit this website to find the route to reach your destination